 It is impossible not to lose power when the firewood chainsaw is being used constantly.
 What it needs is proper maintenance on a daily, weekly, and monthly basis.

-Conclusion: Why Does My Chainsaw Bogs Down When I Give it Gas?
+Conclusion: Why Does My Chainsaw Bogs Down When I Give it Gas in 2023?

 Bog down is straight-up the most infuriating issue when using a chainsaw.
 It is experienced during welding, idling, or full throttle.
 Maintenance is the key to avoiding all that.
 There are many factors that cause a bog down, but mostly it is the carburetor orientation or blockage.